ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete
       List of custom fields to delete.

-      This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values of operation.
+      This option is only valid when :emphasis:`state=update`\ ; it is ignored for all other values of state.

-      This option is mutually exclusive with :literal:`add` and :literal:`delete\_block`.
+      This option is mutually exclusive with :emphasis:`add` and :emphasis:`delete\_block`.

       | **required**: False
       | **type**: list